 An interview with Nora and Naomi and the video made by the girls have been published on the website of Eindshovens Dagblad [available in Dutch only].
 We are proud of them!

 Except for Nora and Naomi, other people have also been asked to share their stories.
 By inviting residents to do so, we hope to gather real life perspectives on the neighbourhood as an addition to the interviews we’ve held with 75 residents in the neighbourhood.

-This project ended in December.
+This project ended December 2017.
 The aim was to explore the possibilities for improving the Aireys together with local residents.

 The Voicer: Building Blocks for Better Places